SamueleD98/assignment_1/README.md

 ### Launchers

-For running the software call the launcher with `roslaunch assignment_1 system.launch`.
+For running the software call:
+1) `roslaunch assignment_1 assignment.launch`.
+2) `roslaunch assignment_1 system.launch`.
 This will set the parameters in the server, run the aRMOR server, the state machine and all the other necessary components later described.
 The showed outputs are the state machine node's and the smach viewer's ones.
-Those are enough to show the robot behaviour
+It also opens gazebo and rviz.

-For further information you can call the `roslaunch assignment_1 debug.launch` which shows to screen all the components' output.
+For further information you can call the `roslaunch assignment_1 debug.launch` which shows to screen all the components' output (instead of system.launch).

 ### ROS Parameters
 This software requires the following ROS parameters: